iterative/dvc.org/static/docs/commands-reference/commit.md

 ```

 Now edit `data2.xml`, it doesn't matter what change you make just change it.
+This mimics having a new data file.
+Editing the file ensures the copy will have
+a different checksum.
+If two files happen to have the same checksum, DVC will
+store one entry in the cache for both files.

 ```dvc
     $ dvc add data/data2.xml --no-commit